tubaman48/CI-MS4-cpb-shop/README.md

 ### Solved Bugs
 1. Stripe webhook failures
-    The following sequence started off with an HTTP 401 error, which progressed via an HTTP 400 error and HTTP 500 error before fully resolving with 200 succcess message.
+    The following sequence started off with an HTTP 401 error, which progressed via an HTTP 400 error and HTTP 500 error before fully resolving with 200 success message.
     This occurred before the deployment to Heroku whilst testing via a local 8000 port :

     • HTTP 401 (Not Authorised) caused by Stripe webhook URL becoming invalid due to gitpod workspace server element changing.